Optisort Battery Sorter

 High purity rate

-The purity of the fractions is normally over 98 per cent.
-However, for chemistries coming in very small volumes manual control may be needed, due to higher relative contamination.
+The purity of the fractions is normally between 97 and 100 per cent.
+In very small volumes manual control may be needed, due to higher relative contamination.

 The line-up and separation of the batteries is made with robust equipment that instead of organizing the batteries in different sizes co-mingle all batteries on one conveyor.
 That does not only decrease the risk for congestions but also decreases energy consumption and need for space for the equipment.

-The standard sorting system can sort 0,5 tonnes per hour which means around 1,000 tonnes a year using one shift.
-The system can be parallelized with another sorting line which will enable sorting of 2,000 tonnes in one shift.
-All together the automatic sorting equipment needs 6x4 meters, pre-sorting equipment not taken into account.
+The standard sorting system can sort 600 kg per hour which means around 1200 tonnes a year using one shift.
+The system can be parallelized with another sorting line which will enable sorting of 2400 tonnes in one shift.
+All together the automatic sorting equipment needs 8x4 meters, pre-sorting equipment not taken into account.